MS Degree

 The MS degree program provides a wide variety of research and course opportunities from control theory to nanofabrications; device fabrication to image processing; communications to quantum mechanics; and optics to VLSI design.
 Collaboration is possible between departments and research centers within and outside of the College of Engineering.

 Below is a basic overview of the MS requirements that graduate students must follow to receive their MS degree.
-For more specific guidelines, it is the student's responsibility to consult the year of entrance ECE Graduate Student Survival Manual.
+For more specific guidelines, it is the student's responsibility to consult the year of entrance ECE Graduate Student Survival Manual on the Graduate Student Resources webpage.

 Thesis (Plan I) OR Comprehensive Exam (Plan II)